-Anything greasy is dangerous to the unit, because it will cause clog within the pipes as well.
+Anything greasy is dangerous to the unit because it will cause clog within the pipes as well.
 Apart from candle wax, avoid grinding any combustible material since the machine utilizes electricity in its operation.
-Any spark may lead to fire.
+Any spark may lead to a fire.

 - Avoid grinding cigarette butts

 Some people think that cigarette butts can be disposed of through a disposal, but that is not true.
 These butts can jam the unit because they cannot be chopped appropriately.
 Basically, many of them will be left inside the grinding chamber.
 Continuous accumulation may lead to jamming issues.
 In case they pass into the pipes, they may cause serious clogging, which in turn may lead to plumbing costs.

 - Avoid pouring fat, oil, or grease into the machine

 As said earlier, grease is harmful to the disposal.
 Fat stuff tends to accumulate gradually, and eventually, obstruct the ability to grind waste.
 Also, the accumulated fats, oils, or grease may clog the drains causing stern plumbing issues.

 - Use cold water NOT hot water when grinding waste

 Cold water is recommended especially when grinding food waste that contains oils or fat.
 It makes the oils solidify and get chopped up easily, before entering the drains.
 Hot water is not ideal because it liquefies the oils, causing them to accumulate and clog the systems.

 - Avoid grinding too much fibrous food waste